heymichellemac/heymichellemac-hugo/content/blog/2022/09/bullet-journal-practices.md

 width: wide
 ---

-Every time I read **[The Bullet Journal Method by Ryder Carroll](/bullet-journal-method-ryder-carroll)**, I come away with a new nugget of insight that changes my mindset around my creative practice.
+Every time I read [The Bullet Journal Method by Ryder Carroll](/bullet-journal-method-ryder-carroll), I come away with a new nugget of insight that changes my mindset around my creative practice.

 Most people will read a book, put it back on the shelf, and never think about it again.
 This used to be me too until I started to actively take notes on what I read, starting with The Bullet Journal Method.